dumb0002/production-stack/perf-test/server-startup/README.md

    kubectl -n vllm-test delete pods -l environment=test
    ```

-#### 3. Compute the startup latencies of the VLLM server by analyzing an existing log text file (Optional):
+#### 3. Compute the startup latencies of the VLLM server by analyzing an existing log text file (OPTIONAL):

    Run the metrics collection script: